IOHprofiler/IOHanalyzer/cran-comments.md

 ## Submission status
-This is a new feature update submission, increasing to version 0.1.7
+This is a new feature update submission, increasing to version 0.1.8

-This release implements several new features, including new visualization options, custom csv-file support and basic functionality for constrained optimization.
+This release implements several new features, primarily adding new analysis in the form of empirical attainment functions.
+This also addresses the @docType problem which we have been requested to fix by CRAN

 ## Test environments
 *   Local Windows install, R 4.1.2